djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/machine_learning/geometry/ml_with_meshes.md

                                           ┌─────────────────────────────┐
                                           │   Direct Use in CFD         │
                                           └─────────────────────────────┘
 ```

-In this context, ML acts as a surrogate for the expensive and iterative procedures traditionally used to refine meshes.
-By learning from a database of high-quality meshes, the ML model can quickly predict a good starting point for new simulations.
-This predictive capability is particularly beneficial in industries where time-to-solution is important, and the availability of domain experts may be limited.

-Furthermore, the incorporation of ML into mesh generation is not just about speed.
-It also holds the promise of consistency and reproducibility.
-The ML-driven approach minimizes human error and subjectivity by relying on statistically derived relationships between geometry features and optimal mesh distributions.
+In this framework, ML serves as a surrogate for the traditionally expensive, iterative mesh refinement process.
+By automatically generating high-quality mesh predictions based on learned geometric patterns, ML streamlines CFD workflows—enabling rapid, reproducible, and accurate simulations across a range of industrial applications.

 ## State of the Art